pleabargain/EnglishHelpsYourCareer/english_question_words.md

 - With whom?

 # What
+- What can this robot do?
+- What is your favorite chess board situation?
+- What is the TV show about?
+- What has he done?
 - What can happen if you don't use a strong password?
 - What are the differences between Japanese and Polish cultures?
 - What are you going to do in Spain?